Starry03/UniC/README.md

 If you want to use the client for a better experience, check the dependencies

+NOTE: doc tool was made just for "fun" and trying something new like databases, it's kinda useless unless you like the way it works

+NOTE 2: doc dependencies are quite heavy and have a shitty ecosystem (node expecially) so if you come across troubles, just use the doc provided in the code, is literally the same

 ```sh
 # build postgres db and next-js
 bash ./doc_uisetup.sh